-To the surprise of absolutely no women who have ever been misdiagnosed in mid-heart attack as I was, Dr. Mary O’Connor of Mayo Clinic claims:
+To the surprise of absolutely no women who have ever been misdiagnosed in mid-heart attack as I was, Dr. Mary O’Connor, claims:

 “Women do not always receive the same medical care as men.”

-In her article called The Woman Patient: Is Her Voice Heard?, Dr. O’Connor – who chairs the Department of Orthopedics at Mayo Clinic’s Florida venue – shares her perspective on how gender still affects the medical care of women today.
+In her article called The Woman Patient: Is Her Voice Heard?, Dr. O’Connor, a Professor Emerita of orthopedics at Mayo Clinic, shares her perspective on how gender affects the medical care of women today.

 “This is not a simple issue.
 There are many factors that influence the patient-physician interaction and relationship.
 But the factor that may be the most powerful may be one we know surprisingly little about in the health care setting: unconscious bias.

 “Unconscious bias may be the reason women receive fewer kidney transplants and heart surgeries.

 “It may be so powerful that it even influences the care provided to children.
 A study by Butani and Perez showed girls are 22 percent less likely to be placed on a kidney transplant list than boys.
 Because an earlier transplant equates to better health, this gender disparity likely impacts the long-term outcome of these young women.”(1)